creative-snails/phisio-log-frontend-mob/SETUP.md

 Rebuild when:

-- You change the Dockerfile
+- Dockerfile is modified
-- Add/remove dependencies and update build-related files (package.json, .env)
+- Dependencies are added/removed or build-related files updated (package.json, package-lock.json, .env)
-- Experience issues
+- Issues are experienced even after running `docker compose restart`

   ```bash
   docker compose up --build
   ```

-- If issues persist, do a clean rebuild from scratch (paste & run the following block):
+* If issues still persist, do a clean rebuild from scratch (paste & run the following block):

   ```bash
   docker compose down --rmi all &&